apelegri/wechat-mini-program-wiki/README.md

 **Debugger / Inspector:**
-This tool is an important part of the IDE, it looks like Chrome DevTools but it is slightly different.
+This tool is an important part of the IDE, it looks like the good old *Chrome DevTools*.
 ![IDE debugger](assets/debugger.png)

  **1. Top bar**

  **Network:** This panel is to debug request and socket issues or page load performance.
-**Storage:** Is the access to the data you have in your cache.
+**Storage:** allows to access all the data you have in your cache.
 **AppData:** is used to display the current project data.
 You can directly edit the data in the panel and preview it.
 **Wxml:** let you inspect and edit on the fly every elements of your page.
-**Sensor:** you can simulate location and the perfomance of the mobile device to debug gravity sensing.
+**Sensor:** you can simulate location and the performance of the mobile device to debug gravity sensing.

  **2. Sources panel**
-Sources panel display the current project script file.
+Sources panel displays the current project script files.

  **3. Console**
  The console will let you know what errors you have in your code by logging diagnostic information and interact with javascript in the page as your **console.log()** you have placed and more.